Red350/SocietiesApp/README.md

 The API is built in Python, and is connected to a MySQL database.
 Originally we intended to design a RESTful API, but that proved difficult as we were also using Python for the first time.
 Instead we have one script for each piece of functionality that the app requires for interacting with the database.

-All scripts take a post request, and return a JSON object.
+All callable scripts take a post request, and return a JSON object.
 The JSON always contains the fields "return_code" and "return_msg", to inform the app what the result of the request was.
-The following return_codes are also used in the case of an error:
+The following return codes are also used in the case of an error:

 | Return code | Return message                      |
 |-------------|-------------------------------------|